engineerbaz/AWS-Cloud-Knowledge/02 AWS_Services_Intro_1.md

 # MANAGEMENT & GOVERNANCE

 ## AWS Organization
-For consolidated billing and control of multiple accounts
+- For consolidated billing and control of multiple accounts

 ## Cloud Watch
-Monitoring service and alert as well
+- Monitoring service and alert as well
-Can work for EC2, DynamicDB Table, RDS
+- Can work for EC2, DynamicDB Table, RDS

 ## Auto Scaling
-Horizontal scaling
+- Horizontal scaling

 ## Cloud Formation
-A Common Language to describe Cloud network (that is used for future reference ) Infra aaS
+- A Common Language to describe Cloud network (that is used for future reference )
+- Infra aaS
-YAML, JASON can be used.
+- YAML, JASON can be used.
-Deployment manager in GCP, Resource Manager in Azure Terraform can make any resource
+- Deployment manager in GCP, Resource Manager in Azure
+- Terraform can make any resource

 Programing for App development
 Coding for Infrastructure

 ## Cloud Trail
-Audit logs for compliance
+- Audit logs for compliance
-Risk auditing
+- Risk auditing

 ## AWS Config
-For enabling assess audit and evaluate configuration
+- For enabling assess audit and evaluate configuration

 ## OpsWork
-Its a Configuration Management
+- Its a Configuration Management
-Ansible,
+- Ansible,
-Allow automated Config management
+- Allow automated Config management
-Chef & Puppet = opswork
+- Chef & Puppet = opswork

 ## Service Catalog
-Create catalog IT services
+- Create catalog IT services

 ## System Manager
-For getting Inventory management
+- For getting Inventory management
-Help in getting access in VMs Using SDK (without Putty)
+- Help in getting access in VMs Using SDK (without Putty)

 ## Truster Advisor
-For suggestion to reduce cost, service
+- For suggestion to reduce cost, service

 ## Managed Service
-Se of service for automating infra management task
+- service for automating infra management task

 ## Control Tower
-To set up a secure account
+- To set up a secure account

 ## License Manager
-For license migration
+- For license migration
-BYOL = Bring Your Own Li
+- BYOL = Bring Your Own Li

 Well Architecture Tool
 For suggesting best practices

 ## Health Dashboard
-NMS of regions
+- NMS of regions

 ## Chatbot
-To automate answer queries using SLACK
+- To automate answer queries using SLACK